mcornelio/synapse/README.md

 These scripts are executed in the '__main__' context.

 ##What Is Synapse
-At its core, synapse is a console application that wraps virtual spreadsheet with named cells.
+At its core, synapse is a console application that wraps a virtual spreadsheet with named cells.

 You may get and set named cells within the spreadsheet.
-Synapse cells are very similar to find in a typical spreadsheet.
+Synapse cells are very similar to cells in a typical spreadsheet.
-You may set and get the cells in a synapse spreadsheet after instantiating a synapse dictionary.
+You may set and get the cells in a synapse spreadsheet after instantiating a synapse spreadsheet.

     sc> c = synapse_spreadsheet()
     sc> import math